Investors look beyond the obvious for oil-price winners

 "We see investment opportunities at transport companies ... at airlines and operators of cruise liners, where oil consumption is a significant cost driver," said Adrian Daniel, fund manager at MainFirst.

-Travel companies have already reported falling fuel costs, including Carnival (CCL.L), the world's largest cruise operator, which said fuel prices fell 15.5 percent in the fourth quarter.
+Travel companies have already reported falling fuel costs, including Carnival, the world's largest cruise operator, which said fuel prices fell 15.5 percent in the fourth quarter.

-Shares in oil storage and transportation players, including Belgium-based Euronav (EUAV.BR), Netherlands-based Vopak (VOPA.AS) and Oslo-listed Frontline (FRO.OL), have also attracted investors after a pick-up in oil futures.
+Shares in oil storage and transportation players, including Belgium-based Euronav, Netherlands-based Vopak and Oslo-listed Frontline, have also attracted investors after a pick-up in oil futures.

 For the road-haulage operators, however, the falling oil price is a double-edged sword because they must pass on most of the lower fuel costs to their clients as part of long-term contracts that reflect price swings.